St. Joseph’s Hospital and Medical Center Settlement

 Welcome to the Garbaccio v.
 St. Joseph’s Hospital and Medical Center Settlement website.
 This website is intended to keep Class members informed regarding the Class Action Settlement.
 While the District Court has approved the Notice of Proposed Settlement (the “Class Notice”) and ordered that certain documents filed with the Court be posted on this website, the content of this website is the responsibility of Plaintiffs’ Counsel and has not been approved by the Court.

-The case involves the St. Joseph’s Hospital and Medical Center Plan, a noncontributory defined benefit pension plan (referred to as “the St. Joseph’s Plan” or “the Plan”).
+The case involved the St. Joseph’s Hospital and Medical Center Plan, a noncontributory defined benefit pension plan (referred to as “the St. Joseph’s Plan” or “the Plan”).

 On May 8, 2017, the Court stayed the case in order to permit the parties to engage in mediation and on June 8, 2017, the parties reached a compromise and filed a Joint Notice of Settlement.
-Judge Vazquez preliminarily approved the Settlement on October 5, 2017.
+Judge Vazquez granted final approval of the Settlement on March 6, 2018.

 The Settlement Class

-On October 5, 2017, the Settlement was preliminarily approved on behalf of the following Class:
+The Settlement was approved on behalf of the following Class: